Techi-Joe/app_usage/README.md

 5. The script will display the tracked runtime in real-time.
 To stop tracking, close the tracked application.

-6. After stopping the tracked application, you will be prompted to save the data
+6. After fully quitting the tracked application, you will be prompted to save the data

 ## Notes